farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Data_Search.md

 15. This opens a **File Explorer** window showing the **Downloads** folder.
 Double-click the **Results.csv** file to open Excel and view the report data for all case items found.
 If a **How do you want to open this file?** dialog box appears, select **Excel** if it's available.
 If Excel is not available, uncheck the **Always use this app to open .csv files** and then select Microsoft Edge. <br/>

 	Review the spreadsheet containing the exported search results.
+Note the differences between the search results in this task and the search report that you downloaded in the prior task. <br/>

 	When you're done, either close the Excel spreadsheet and the **File Explorer** window, or if you had to use Edge to view the report, close the **Results.csv** tab.

-16. You have successfully exported the search result to your local computer.
+16. You have successfully exported the search results to your local computer.
 Close the **eDiscovery Export Tool** window by selecting the **Close** button, and then close the **Holly Dickson test search_Export** pane.

 17. Leave your Edge browser and all tabs open for the next lab exercise.